Full Text Search

 }

-Once your auto-updated tsvector
+Once your generated tsvector

 column is set up, any inserts or updates on the Products

-table will now update the SearchVector
+table will update the SearchVector

 column and maintain it automatically.
 You can query it as follows: